corstian/digital-garden/notes/conferences/SoCraTes 2025, Soltau.md

 - "People do not like to be told what to do.
 Instead they much rather talk about what they do instead."
 - "The difference between a blink and a wink is deliberate practice"

 For me, this years conference had been a quest for meaning within the software industry.
-All beautiful things in IT are either create
+It seems like all beautiful things in the IT industry are either created to accumulate power for others